johnguzmare/datasciencecoursera/ReproducibleResearch/Week1/Project/PeerAssessment.md

 ## # ... with 278 more rows
 ```

+#### Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 The summary of `activity_time$avg_steps` shows on average the maximum number of steps in the column (`Max.`)